Peter Ordeshook

 Peter Carl Ordeshook (born May 21, 1942) is an American political scientist.
-He is the Mary Stillman Harkness Professor of Political Science at the California Institute of Technology in Pasadena, California.
+He was the Mary Stillman Harkness Professor of Political Science at the California Institute of Technology in Pasadena, California.

 He held faculty positions at Carnegie Mellon University (1968–1982) and the University of Texas at Austin (1982–1987), where he served as the Frank C. Erwin Jr. Centennial Chair in Government.
 He was a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University from 1975 to 1976, and he was the president of the Public Choice Society from 1986 to 1988.
 He has been a professor at Caltech since 1987.
-He has authored influential papers and books, such as "The Calculus of Voting" (co-authored with William H. Riker).
+He has authored influential papers and books, such as "A Theory of the Calculus of Voting" (with William H. Riker) and "Game Theory and Political Theory".
 He is a Fellow of the American Academy of Arts and Sciences.

 Early life and education

 Peter Ordeshook was born in Chelsea, Massachusetts, May 21, 1942, the son of Mary Romanowicz and Peter Ordeshook whose parents had emigrated from Poland and Ukraine respectively in 1907.
 His Ukrainian side of the family came from Kamin-Kashyrskyi of Volyn area in Ukraine.
 He attended Chelsea High School.

 Odershook graduated from the Massachusetts Institute of Technology in 1964 with a Bachelor of Science degree in economics, politics, and engineering.
 He enrolled for graduate studies at the University of Rochester and received his Ph.D. in Political Science in 1969.